particl/ccs-front/how-to-zcs/index.md

 Fill this template out as follows:

 `layout:` Do NOT touch this field.

+`network_vote:` Remove this field if your proposal does not require a network vote (Only set when doing hardforks)

 `title:` Fill this in with a descriptive title of what your proposal wants to accomplish.
 Copy this field into a notepad program, as the EXACT title will be used in Step 6.